The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 ## Errors and ideas; stuff to do
 * The Atlantis ignores its rolloff orders from the Gantry.
-* Wilson lacks treadmarks for its front tracks.
 * Zenith has unused bones.
 * The Absolution can't hover over units.
   * Other experimentals walk through armored walls.